letoram/cat9/HACKING.md

 Views
 =====

-To the set of builtins, views can also be added.
-These are data visualisers that implement anything above just basic "draw the lastest few entires of data".
-Adding a view is just like adding a builtin, with the suggestion that a subdirectory to the command-set is used:
+It is possible to add alternate input/output handlers as well.
+These are refered to as views, and are defined and added in the same way as builtins - but added to another argument table, 'views' instead.
+It is suggested that a 'views' subfolder is addded to the builtin set, so it is easier to distinguish and transplant across sets.

-    default.lua:
+       cat9/default/default.lua:
 		   ...
 			 "views/wrap.lua"